Make America Hate Again

 Make America Hate Again is the eighth and final studio album by the American hardcore band Slapshot.
-It was released on June 1, 2018, via Bridge 9 Records.
+It was released on June 1, 2018 via Bridge 9 Records.
+It is the only album to feature drummer Corey Koniz.

 Background

 The album was recorded at the Wild Arctic in Portsmouth, New Hampshire.
-The instrumentals were originally recorded in 2016; however, lead singer Jack Kelly didn't record the vocals until 2017 due to him taking a while to write the lyrics for the album.
+The instrumentation was recorded by the end of 2016, but vocals were not recorded until August 2017 due to lead singer Jack Kelly taking an extended period of time to write the lyrics for the album.
 So the band and the label decided to wait until 2018 to release the album.